0xchase/opensampler2/README.md

  - People can submit their patches to be sold as products for usually $30.
 They get half.
 (Don't commercialize too much)
  - iPad app build for 9.99
  - Eurorack module for $599
+ - Build sound design course like syntorial for $99
+ - Build programming course for $99

 ### Other
  - Push 2 display integration for sample manipulation.
 Reference [here](https://github.com/Ableton/push2-display-with-juce)